 If you’re into the gaming culture, you have probably heard the term ‘game engine’ being thrown around somewhere.
 A game engine is a software that provides game developers with the required set of tools to build and develop games fast and efficiently.
 A game engine can be thought of as a framework for game development that includes all the major areas in game development.
 Godot is a new contender in the game engine world.
 Unreal has been around for a long time.
 In this post we will compare Godot vs Unreal and see why one is better than the other.

 Game engines provide the developers with more time to focus on the key features and elements of the game such as character looks, facial expressions, and models and how entities and objects of the game will interact.
 This means that before game engines, the process of designing games was a lot more difficult.
 It meant that all games would have to be made from scratch making it consume a lot more time and a whole lot expensive.

-There are many game engine making companies.
+There are many games engine making companies.
 Different engines have different strengths and weaknesses as each of them has their own style and user.
 Some are more geared toward non-programmers and beginners.
-Whereas, some are designed for programers to unleash their potential.
+Whereas, some are designed for programmers to unleash their potential.

 Godot vs Unreal key features

 |Cost||Free to use but royalty fees is applicable for more developers earning more than $3000.||Totally free.
 No royalty and no subscription.
 Anything you make is yours to keep and distribute.|

 |Usability||Mac or Windows with Graphics card and 8GB RAM||Available for Windows, Mac and Linux.
 Also has an online server version|